Home > motorcycle.com > Good-Looking Gear that Works Well

 They are constructed of soft leather that is double-stitched and reinforced with an extra layer of leather on the palm on the outside and an inner liner of Kevlar fabric inside for maximum abrasion resistance.
 There's a large knuckle guard made of some kind of composite material and smaller ones covering the first and second joints on the two middle fingers of each hand, mounted on articulated leather panels with foam armor underneath.

-comfort panel in between the knuckle guard and your hand.
+The flap that covers the adjusting strap is a nice detail.comfort panel in between the knuckle guard and your hand.
 This is a very complex and elaborate glove for this price category.

 I've enjoyed using these gloves at track days.
 They're not too warm (although the venting is barely noticeable) and are comfortable enough to not irritate-- the loose fit doesn't cause bunching.
 I feel pretty confident that they will provide decent protection, thanks to plenty of double stitching and other high-quality features.